PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 {{< feature-state for_k8s_version="v1.15" state="beta" >}}

 {{< note >}}
-Expanding in-use PVCs is available as beta since Kubernetes 1.15, and as alpha since 1.11.
+Expanding in-use PVCs is available as beta since PlaidCloud 1.15, and as alpha since 1.11.
 The `ExpandInUsePersistentVolumes` feature must be enabled, which is the case automatically for many clusters for beta features.
 Refer to the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
 {{< /note >}}

 In this case, you don't need to delete and recreate a Pod or deployment that is using an existing PVC.